johnwcowan/r7rs-work/RestartsCowan.md

 The *tag* argument may be a symbol or `#f` if the restarter has no tag.

-The *description* argument is a list whose car is a string that by convention is a complete sentence in a natural language using the standard punctuation conventions of that language.
+The *description* argument is a list whose car is a string that describes the effect of invoking the restarter.
+By convention it is a complete sentence in a natural language using the standard punctuation conventions of that language.
 It may also be a question or a command.
 The cdr of *description* is a list of strings that describe the values to be passed to the invoker in